centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

     systemctl start centreon-agent.service
     ```

-7. You can now [configure your Agent](#configuring-the-agent) (Gateway, proxy etc.) and then [test](#testing-the-agent) your overall configuration.
+7. You can now [configure Helios](#configuring-helios) (Gateway, proxy etc.) and then [test](#testing-helios) your overall configuration.

-## Configuring the Agent
+## Configuring Helios

 ### Network

-If an Agent does not have direct access to the outside, two options allow you to circumvent this: access through an HTTP proxy and/or access through the Gateway mode.
-In the latter, the Agent that needs access (called “Gateway Client”) can get through an other Agent (called “Gateway Server”) that does have access to the outside.
+If Helios does not have direct access to the outside, two options allow you to circumvent this: access through an HTTP proxy and/or access through the Gateway mode.
+For Gateway mode, a Helios that needs access (called “Gateway Client”) can get through another Helios instance (called “Gateway Server”) that does have access to the outside.

 **Example**

 Your infrastructure is protected within a closed system and you have a proxy Server to manage all outgoing traffic.
-The Agent installed on the machine hosting the Centreon Central Server is the only one you want to grant access to the outside.
+The Helios installed on the machine hosting the Centreon Central Server is the only one you want to grant access to the outside.
 In this case, you could configure your network as such:

-- Configure the proxy option on the Central Agent to grant it access to the outside
+- Configure the proxy option on the Central Helios to grant it access to the outside

-- Configure this same Agent as a Gateway Server
+- Configure this same Helios as a Gateway Server

-- Configure all other Agents (installed next to Pollers, Remote Servers, MAP, etc.) as Gateway Clients
+- Configure all other Helios instances (installed next to Pollers, Remote Servers, MAP, etc.) as Gateway Clients

 #### Proxy Configuration